-Super Micro Computer (NAS: SMCI) only managed to meet estimates last quarter, but investors hope that it will surpass expectations this quarter.
-The company will unveil its latest earnings on Tuesday, August 2.
-Super Micro Computerdevelops and provides high performance server solutions based upon an innovative, modular and open-standard architecture.
+Super Micro Computer (NAS: SMCI) came in under analysts' estimates last quarter, but now has a chance to fix things this quarter.
+The company will unveil its latest earnings on Tuesday, Jan.
+24. Super Micro Computer develops and provides high-performance server solutions based upon an innovative, modular, and open-standard architecture.

 What analysts say:

 Buy, sell, or hold?: The majority of analysts back Super Micro Computer as a buy.
 But with 60% of analysts rating it a buy, Super Micro Computer is still below the mean analyst rating of its nearest 10 competitors, which average 63.1% buys.
 Analysts don't like Super Micro Computer as much as competitor Silicon Graphics International overall.
 One out of one analysts rate Silicon Graphics International a buy compared to three out of five for Super Micro Computer.
 Analysts' rating of Super Micro Computer has stayed constant from three months' prior.

 Revenue forecasts: On average, analysts predict $259.3 million in revenue this quarter.
 That would represent a rise of 7.7% from the year-ago quarter.